AngelFebles/Sustainable-Wage-Tool-APIs/README.md

 Job Educational Requirements: https://www.bls.gov/emp/tables/education-and-training-by-occupation.htm

+The project expects a file named "credentials.py" under the root directory of the project.

+This file should have the string variable APIKEYHOUSING, which contains your Huduser API key.
+This is used to retrieve housing cost data.
+Refer to the [Housing Cost API](https://www.huduser.gov/portal/dataset/fmr-api.html) source mentioned above to learn how to create an API key.

-Before running the scripts, make sure to install the required packages.
+Before running the project, make sure to install the required dependecies.
 Run this command in the project's root folder:

 ```
 pip install -r requirements.txt
 ```

 This project uses argparse for county lookup.
-To initialize project run from the command line:
+To initialize project, run from the command line in the root directory:

 ```
-python .\sustainable-wage-tool-data\__init__.py "county name"
+python sustainable_wage_tool_data "county name"
 ```

 Example:

 ```
-python .\sustainable-wage-tool-data\__init__.py "racine"
+python sustainable_wage_tool_data "racine"
 ```

 Upon execution, project will output two files: